 Apparently, N.B.
 Morgan steered clear of Madison County for a few years and lived in Warren County.
 He ran a sawmill, and he still had no personal estate or real estate.

 Twelve years after the war ended, in 1877, N.B.
 Morgan served as street commissioner for the brand-new town of St. Charles in Madison County.
 Two years later, he ran a hotel in town.
 Thereafter, he fades into obscurity.

 # # #

-Thanks for reading my blog!
-Please leave any comments or questions below.
+Thank you for reading my blog!
+Please leave any questions and comments below.